foundry-rs/foundry-toolchain/README.md

 #### Fuzzing

-Note that if you are fuzzing in your fork tests, the RPC cache strategy above will not work unless you set a [fuzz seed](https://book.getfoundry.sh/reference/config/testing#seed).
+Note that if you are fuzzing in your fork tests, the cache strategy above will not work unless you set a [fuzz seed](https://book.getfoundry.sh/reference/config/testing#seed).
 You might also want to reduce your number of RPC calls by using [Multicall](https://github.com/mds1/multicall).